Gabriele Zappa: Pescara

-Zappa joined Pescara on a previously agreed contract for the summer 2019 preseason.
-He made his professional Serie B debut for Pescara on 24 September 2019, in a game against Cittadella.
-He substituted Antonio Balzano late in the first half after Balzano suffered an injury.
-He made his first Serie B start the next game on 27 September 2019, against Crotone.
+Zappa joined Pescara on a previously agreed contract for the summer 2019 pre-season.
+He made his Serie B debut for Pescara on 24 September 2019, in a game against Cittadella.
+During the match, he replaced Antonio Balzano late in the first half after the latter suffered an injury.
+Three days later, he made his first Serie B start, against Crotone.

 Cagliari

-On 8 September 2020 he joined Serie A side Cagliari on loan from Pescara with an obligation to buy.
+On 8 September 2020, he joined Serie A side Cagliari on loan from Pescara with an obligation to buy.

+Loan to Verona

+On 28 August 2026, Zappa joined Verona on loan with a conditional obligation to buy for €2 million.

 International career

 In September 2016, Zappa was first called up to represent Italy in friendly games for the under-18 squad.

 Style of play

-Zappa is an offensive right-back who can also play as a central defender on the right side.
-He is a good dribbler and offensive player.
+Zappa is a right-back who can also play as a right-sided central defender.
+He is known for his attacking style and dribbling ability.